Understanding how the three stages that impact strategic growth

 For the majority, such a way of existing will continue indefinitely.
 A business can quite happily live experimentally for 10, 20, even 50 years.
 However such an existence is tiring.
 You will spend much of your time spinning your wheels; only occasionally getting traction and lurching forward; expending high energy for meagre reward.

-Far preferable to this is to behave in a focused and proactive manner: where you know what works, and can execute on it cleanly and consistently.
+Far preferable to this is to behave in a focused and proactive manner: where you know what works, and can execute on it cleanly and consistently, and experience strategic growth as a result.

 However very few businesses ever reach this state.